y2737924daohegua/corber/pages/workflow/livereload.md

 #### Usage

 ```
-  ember cdv:serve
+  corber serve
-  ember cdv:s --environment=staging --platform=android
+  corber --environment=staging --platform=android
 ```

-Some whitelisting may be required in config.xml, which ember-cordova will guide you through.
-For options, see the [cli reference](/pages/cli).
+Some whitelisting may be required in config.xml, which corber will guide you create and tear down.

-At a high level, this command builds a cordova container app, and then starts a slightly modified ember serve.
+At a high level, this command builds a cordova container app, and then starts a slightly modified serve process.
 Once serve is running, deploy the newly generated app to a device/emulator as explained in [build workflow](/pages/workflow/building).

 Code changes should immediately resolve on your device.
 If you are having further troubles, you likely need to customize the device live-reload url.